-We will be using a Product Price List data table to demonstrate all the methods, to sum up, colored cells in Excel.
+We will be using a Product Price List dataset to demonstrate applying conditional formatting in Excel.

 Steps:

-- Firstly, select the cells where you want to apply this.
+- Select the cells where you want to apply formatting, such as the price column.

-- So, you can use any of the commands from the list as per your requirement.
+- You can use any of the commands from the list as per your requirement.
 For example, Greater Than command will highlight all the values greater than a value that you set as a criterion.
-If you select Greater Than from the list a dialog box will appear.
+If you select Greater Than from the list, a dialog box will appear.

-- This will highlight all the cells containing values greater than $2000 as follows:
+- This will highlight all the cells containing values greater than $2000:

 - Less Than